unification-com/mainchain/docs/introduction/delegators.md

 ## Rewards

 Every transaction sent to the network has a fee paid.
-Some Tx fees, such as submitting WRKChain hashes are fixed at 1 UND per Tx, and others are more flexible depending on how much as user is willing to pay.
+Some Tx fees, such as submitting WRKChain hashes are fixed at 1 FUND per Tx, and others are more flexible depending on how much as user is willing to pay.
 With each block, the fees are distributed among the active validators and their delegators as rewards.
 Rewards paid are proportional to the amount staked.

 You can monitor and withdraw your rewards as often as you like with either the `undcli` [rewards](../software/undcli-commands.html#undcli-query-distribution-rewards) query and [withdraw-rewards](../software/undcli-commands.html#undcli-tx-distribution-withdraw-rewards) Tx, or via the [Web Wallet](https://chrome.google.com/webstore/detail/mkjjflkhdddfjhonakofipfojoepfndk) Chrome extension.